-I am an artist who works with photography, video, sound and interactive digital media.
+I am an artist using a wide range of media, including photography, video, sound, interactive installation, performance, objects and books.
 I originally studied fine art (painting), but am now primarily interested in photography, video and sound installation.
-My projects usually require a long period of research, and are often collaborative, transgressing the boundaries between science and art.
+My projects usually require a long period of research, and are often collaborative, negotiating the boundaries between science and art.
 Since creating the award-winning After Image (portrait photographs made with people who experience phantom limbs, funded by The Wellcome Trust, 1997) I have regularly worked with people affected by disabilities, life-changing medical conditions and, more recently, mental health issues.
 In 2012, funded by an AHRC Fellowship, I made photographic portraits with people who experience psychosis.
-Since 2007 I have participated in an interdisciplinary study into the psycho-social effects of heart transplant led by cardiologist, Dr heather Ross at Toronto General Hospital.
+Since 2007 I have participated in an interdisciplinary study into the psycho-social effects of heart transplant led by cardiologist, Dr Heather Ross at Toronto General Hospital.
 In response to this scientific research, I created the interactive audio installation, 'Heart of the Matter', (2014).
 In 2017 I was awarded an AHRC Network grant to bring the project to the UK and organised events at University of Westminster Harrow Campus and Winchester School of Art.
 This was followed by an exhibition and symposium at Concordia University in Montreal, Canada in 2019.

 I work with photography, video, sound and interactive digital media to investigate the way that human identities are constructed.
 My projects usually require a long period of research, often involving collaborations with scientists or people with disabilities, or specific medical conditions.
 The resulting works aim to challenge expectations, sometimes undermining conventional disciplinary boundaries.
 One important and innovative aspect of all my work is the way that it encourages the viewer or listener to reflect on his or her own point of view.
 For example, in the computer installation Alter Ego (2005), which is a kind of virtual mirror, people literally see themselves.
 The most recent interactive installation, Conversation Piece (2009) reflects on the way that we (humans) communicate by giving the user the sense that he or she is entering into an intimate dialogue with an invisible virtual character.
 The photographic and video works, such as the digitally manipulated photographic self-portraits with disabilities, 'I' (1999) or the video installation Cover Story (2009), which explores the effects of facial deformity, also provoke viewers to become aware of the mechanisms we use to relate to human difference.
 Since the mid-1990s I have successfully raised and managed a substantial amount of research funding I have recruited and project-managed interdisciplinary teams working on several large projects.
 In relation to each of the large-scale projects I have undertaken I have conducted extensive literature searches and established links with other academic institutions, both nationally and internationally, and have presented my research at conferences internationally.
 I have successfully managed research budgets of up to £100,000.
 I have assisted and advised students and recent graduates to write successful project proposals and funding applications.
 I have been a regular referee for the Wellcome Trust Arts Awards, and have also been a referee for the AHRC.

 At Westminster, I am part of the CREAM research group, which brings together the disciplines of ceramics, visual arts, photography, film, experimental media, music and fashion.
 CREAM runs a lively programme of seminars and visiting speakers, and has organised ground-breaking conferences and symposia in collaboration with other institutions.
-I am also a member of the trans-disciplinary, inter-Faculty research cluster, De-Centre.